MSc and PhD application process and deadlines

 - Be considered for guaranteed spaces at the Graduate House on-campus residence.

 If you receive Early Admission, you may qualify for incentives, such as Entrance Scholarship Eligibility.

 You must submit your application to the School of Graduate Studies (SGS) through their secure online portal.

 The system allows you to submit information and documentation immediately online, to edit in-progress applications and check the status of the application process.

 If you are unable to use the online admission system, please contact the LMP Graduate Office at firstname.lastname@example.org.

-In addition to being accepted into the Department, you must secure an LMP graduate faculty supervisor before registration.
-See Selecting a supervisor for details.
+In addition to being accepted into the department, you must secure an LMP graduate faculty supervisor before registration.
+See Finding a supervisor for details.

 What you need for your online application